 Elizabeth Lantz, flute

 Al Wojtera, percussion

 John Spuller, string bass

-The Sinfonietta’s program, unlike that of any other US-based performance ensemble, consists of a performed history of the development of instrumental music in Latin America from the last quarter of the 19th century to the present day.
+The Sinfonietta’s program, unlike that of any other US-based performance ensemble, is an exciting journey through some of the best instrumental chamber music that Latin America has to offer.
 Across the more than ten pieces that make up the program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Ecuadorean indigenism, Chilean impressionism, Mexican folklorism, etc., and ending with a delightfully modern take on the tango by Argentine composer Federico Núñez.
 But having said all of this, one of our favorites is a piece from Venezuela, which was inspired by the unexpected beauty found along a path leading up to a mountain summit.

 Your audience will not only enjoy a truly unique concert experience, but also, will gain a greater appreciation of the richness and diversity of Latin America’s classical music.

 Adequate lighting; 20’ x 20’ stage; tuned piano, music stands and straight-back chairs without arms.
 For more specific information, please review our technical rider.

 Because of the ensemble’s unique repertoire, fees may vary slightly, depending on the number of musicians involved.

 Concert and Master Class $3500.00 (Travel costs may be additional).